Scottish-Tech-Army/soundscape-backend/docs/androiddeploy.md

     bash scripts/androidvm.sh
     ~~~

-- Deploy the function app code to the deployment.
-By default this deploys only the `trigger` and `vmcount` function apps.
-To also deploy the Cloudflare metrics function app (`cfmetrics`, see [architecture.md](architecture.md#azure-function-apps)), set `DEPLOY_CFMETRICS=true` before running the script.
-This is normally what you want for an Android deployment.
+- Deploy the function app code to the deployment. `functionapp.sh` discovers the function apps in the given resource group and publishes each from its matching `src/` directory — for an Android instance that is `trigger`, `vmcount`, `cfmetrics`, and the usage-metrics reader (see [architecture.md](architecture.md#azure-function-apps)).

     ~~~bash
-    export DEPLOY_CFMETRICS=true
-    bash scripts/functionapp.sh
+    bash scripts/functionapp.sh ${RG}
+    ~~~

+- Grant the usage-metrics reader write access to the shared metrics database.
+Its managed identity (`${PREFIX}-metrics-uami`) is per-instance, so each instance needs a database role created for it against the shared store.
+Run this as the operator who deployed the metrics store — it connects to that database as its Entra admin (re-run it on each Android cutover):

+    ~~~bash
+    bash scripts/metricsschema.sh --add-writer ${PREFIX}-metrics-uami ${RG}
     ~~~

 - Clear out temporary build files.
 This is optional, but it avoids having random built artefacts lying around cluttering up the disk.